stephenOdero/alx-system_engineering-devops/0x01-shell_permissions/README.md

 chmod, chgrp,chown,su,sudo
 0-iam_betty: The script switches from the current user to the user 'betty'
 1-who_am_i: This script prints the effective uesrname of the current user
+2-groups: This script prints all the groups the current user is part of.